Indie Game Development MA (online)

 (Three intakes per year)

-On this course you’ll analyse the principles of the creative process, from ideation and design through to delivery and dissemination.
-You’ll integrate design tools, programming languages, game engines, as well as specialist middleware and frameworks into your game development practice.
-You’ll also examine business models used by indie games studios to explore your own startup opportunities.
-If you already have a business idea, our mentors will help you get it off the ground.
+Analyse the principles of the creative process, from ideation and design through to delivery and dissemination.
+Integrate design tools, programming languages, game engines, as well as specialist middleware and frameworks into your game development practice.

 - Apply the principles of design and creativity to generate fun and playful experiences